dotnet/docs-maui/docs/ios/platform-specifics/page-safe-area-layout.md

 ---
 title: "Disable the safe area layout guide on iOS"
-description: "This article explains how to consume the .NET MAUI iOS platform-specific that disables the safe area layout guide." ms.date: 02/16/2023
+description: "This article explains how to consume the .NET MAUI iOS platform-specific that enables the safe area layout guide." ms.date: 02/16/2023
 ---